-“You’re wobbling the table all the time!
+“You’re wobbling the whole time the table!
 This is what my bilingual son said to his sister when they were playing a board game sat together at a small table and big sister was apparently also playing with the table leg.
 His message was clear.
 Big sister stopped and the game continued.
 What struck me most about this conversation was the way in which my son had chosen to phrase his message: his sentence was perfectly ok English, and his sister clearly understoond him, but I am certain that his English-speaking cousins in England would have said it differently.
 They would have switched the words around and said “You’re wobbling the table the whole time” instead.
 This is a wonderful example of what we call cross-linguistic influence.
 The way in which my son put together his sentence was clearly influenced by the fact that he speaks Dutch as well as English, because in Dutch, “de hele tijd” (the Dutch for “the whole time”) comes before “de tafel” (the Dutch for “the table”) and not after it.

 Bilingual children sometimes sound different to children who only speak one language.
 They sometimes say things in a slightly different way, and this is often related to how their other language works.
 Why do bilingual children do this?
 What does this tell us about their language development?
 Why do some bilingual children do it more often than others?
 Is cross-linguistic influence something to worry about or is it part and parcel of being bilingual?
 These are all questions that we answer in this episode of Kletsheads, the last episode of season 1, together with fellow researcher Chantal van Dijk.